enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/recipient-list-providers.md

 ## Custom Recipient Provider
 Developers can create custom Recipient Providers to expose lists from any custom source, that could be a CRM, a webshop, a custom database table or any other data source.

 The custom class needs to implement `IRecipientListProvider` and needs to be registered during startup.
-It's also common to implement a [Merge Field Provider](../develop/merge-field-providers.md) to work in conjuntion with the Recipient List Provider.
+It's also common to implement a [Merge Field Provider](../develop/merge-field-providers.md) to work in conjunction with the Recipient List Provider.

 ### Example